xbid/reading-notes/Code201/class-08.md

 ### Position Concept

-Css treat each element in html doc. as a *box*, this *box* could be a block level *box* so will sit and take the whole area or the whole width and start on a new line. or it could be inline *box* and these boxes flow in between surrounding text and you can manage the spaces that this *box* will sit on it, by some properities (***width, height, padding, margin, borders***).
+CSS treat each element in HTML doc. as a *box*, this *box* could be a block level *box* so will sit and take the whole area or the whole width and start on a new line. or it could be inline *box* and these boxes flow in between surrounding text and you can manage the spaces that this *box* will sit on it, by some properties (***width, height, padding, margin, borders***).

 If one ***block-level*** element sits inside another **block-level** element then the outer *box* is known as the containing or parent element.